neumino/neumino.github.io/movies.md

-### Raees
+### Take the 10
-*Released on 2017-01-26, vote average 6*
+*Released on 2017-01-20, vote average 5.9*

-A cruel and clever bootlegger finds trouble when a brave cop starts chasing him.
+A day in the life of two best friends, a drug dealer, and a store manager collide at a hip-hop concert in the Inland Empire.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/8iv3ksZs0hk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/7iXwR0mFHn8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>